DIY DRO for iGaging and Shahe Scales

 Circuit Overview

 The series resistor is necessary to protect the IC from overvoltage.
-Since 74HC14 is powered from 3.3V supply (so its output high signal is 3.3V), 5V scale input is outside of its recommended high input voltage.
-To protect the IC from damage, we are adding the 4.7K resistor, which will limit the current to a level that can safely be handled by the chip's internal diodes.
+Since 74HC14 is powered from 3.3V supply (so its output high signal is 3.3V).The 4.7K resistor will limit the current to a level that can safely be handled by the chip's internal diodes.

 Circuit Schematic

-Fig 2: Circuit Schematic
+Fig 2: DIY DRO Circuit Schematic (revised for ESP32 DevkitC-32E)

 Bill Of Materials